Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Eastern Star, with destination St. Nazaire, sailed in the Halifax-U.K. Convoy HX 46 in May/June-1940.
+With a general cargo for St. Nazaire, she's listed in the Halifax-U.K. Convoy HX 46 in May that year.
 She was diverted to London, where she arrived June 29.
-In Aug.-1940, she's included in Convoy OA 193, departing Methil on Aug.
+In Aug.-1940, A. Hague has included her, together with the Norwegian Fido, Helle, Regin, Solferino, Trolla and Vigsnes, in Convoy OA 193, departing Methil on Aug.
 3, dispersed Aug.
-7 - ref. link within above table.
-This convoy also had the Norwegian Fido, Helle, Regin, Solferino, Trolla and Vigsnes among its ranks.
+7 - ref. link within the Voyage Record above.
 Eastern Star arrived New York on Aug.
-18, proceeding to Philadelphia on Aug.
-22, with arrival there on the 24th.
-She headed back to the U.K. the following month in Convoy HX 75 from Halifax, again in the company of several other Norwegian ships, as will be seen when following the link.
+18, proceeding to Philadelphia 4 days later, with arrival there on the 24th.
+She headed back to the U.K. in Convoy HX 75 from Halifax on Sept.
+21, again in the company of other Norwegian ships, as will be seen when following the link.
 Eastern Star arrived Liverpool on Oct.
-8 (the convoy having left Halifax on Sept.
-21).
+8, remaining there for a month.
 Together with Berto, Erica, Evviva, Granfoss, Iron Baron, Regin, Stargard and Trolla, she later joined Convoy OB 240, which left Liverpool on Nov.
-8 and dispersed on the 13th.
-Her destination is not given, but according to the document from the archives (as well as Hague's Voyage Record), she arrived New York on Nov.
+8 and dispersed on the 13th (link in the table above).
+Her destination is not given, but according to the archive document (as well as Hague's Voyage Record), she arrived New York on Nov.
 30.

-That year was rounded off my sailing back to the U.K. with Convoy HX 99, which left Halifax on Dec.
-26-1940 and arrived Liverpool on Jan.
+That year was rounded off by sailing back to the U.K. in Convoy HX 99, which left Halifax on Dec.
+26 and arrived Liverpool on Jan.
 11-1941.
-Her destination is given as Manchester on the original convoy document (general cargo, station 33), but Manchester is not mentioned on the archive document, which says she arrived Liverpool on Jan.
-11, Eastham Jan.
-14. The Commodore's report is also available for HX 99.
+Her destination is given as Manchester on the original convoy document (general cargo, station 33).
+The Commodore's report is also available for HX 99.
 He says that Eastern Star dropped astern with a hot bearing at 20:00 on Jan.
 6, without making any signal, and was out of sight by the morning, but she rejoined the convoy at 08:20 on Jan.
 8 in 60 20N 10 37W.
+She arrived Liverpool on Jan.
+11, Eastham Jan.
+14.

-In Febr.-1941 she can be found in station 41 of Convoy OB 287, departing Liverpool on Febr.
+The following month, we find her in station 41 of Convoy OB 287, departing Liverpool on Febr.
 16, dispersed Febr.
-21; again, her destination is not given, but going back to the archive document we see that she arrived Halifax on March 3.
+21; again, her destination is not given, but going back to the archive document we learn that she arrived Halifax on March 3.
 Later that month, on March 27, she's listed as bound for Liverpool with general cargo in Convoy HX 117, arriving Liverpool on Apr.
 15. This proved to be her last eastbound Trans-Atlantic convoy voyage.

 Final Fate - 1941: